Qushkhaneh, Shirvan: Population

 At the time of the 2006 National Census, the population was 862 in 218 households, when it was the village of Yengi Qaleh-ye Bala (Note: Renamed Qushkhaneh) in Qushkhaneh-ye Bala Rural District.
 The following census in 2011 counted 927 people in 256 households.
-The 2016 census measured the population as 996 people in 290 households, by which time Yengi Qaleh-ye Bala had been elevated to the status of a city as Qushkhaneh.
+The 2016 census measured the population as 996 people in 290 households, by which time Yengi Qaleh-ye Bala had been converted to a city as Qushkhaneh.